justinreed23/investingBackend/proposal.md

 ## Research Question

+Given certain investment parameters, what is the optimal personal investment strategy for retirement?

+How do different inheritance goals affect portfolio optimization for retirement?

+How does age affect risk aversion

 This section should cover:

 1. What do we want to know or what problems are we trying to solve?
 As in the midterm, you should list (1) the “bigger” question/debate/problem you’re interested in, and also (2) the specific research question(s) you’ll actually try to answer.